Home > Services > Rederivation

 Rederivation

-Rederivation is used to eliminate pathogens from mice to establish clean, healthy breeding colonies .
-Rederivation can be performed by using either IVF techniques or standard rederivation practices.
+Rederivation is the process used to remove disease-causing microorganisms (pathogens) from mice to establish clean, healthy breeding colonies.
+This is performed by using IVF techniques.

 Health Screening